-- 3.6.6 the contracts of employment of all senior managers only allow them to undertake additional duties and responsibilities with the recorded agreement of the Leader of the Council, in the case of the Chief Executive and the Chief Executive in the case of a Director or Assistant Director.
+- 3.6.5. the contracts of employment of all senior managers only allow them to undertake additional duties and responsibilities with the recorded agreement of the Leader of the Council, in the case of the Chief Executive and the Chief Executive in the case of an Executive Director and Director.
 Where these additional duties attract the payment of a fee, the Remuneration Sub-Committee will determine the proportion of that fee that is received by the individual senior manager and that received by the Council.
-In the specific case of fees for local and other election duties, the Council allows any fees received to be retained by the Chief Officers' fulfilling these roles. - 3.7 The Council has the discretion to exceptionally make additional one off payments to staff at any level, including senior staff, in recognition of work undertaken in addition to that of their substantive role.
-Any such additional payments will be authorised by the Chief Executive, in the case of a payment being made to a Director or an Assistant Director and the Leader of the Council, in the case of discretionary payment being made to the Chief Executive.
+In the specific case of fees for local and other election duties, the Council allows any fees received to be retained by the Chief Officers' fulfilling these roles. - 3.7.
+The Council has the discretion to exceptionally make additional one-off payments to staff at any level, including senior staff, in recognition of work undertaken in addition to that of their substantive role.
+Any such additional payments will be authorised by the Chief Executive, in the case of a payment being made to an Executive Director, Director and the Leader of the Council, in the case of discretionary payment being made to the Chief Executive.
 An objective justification for each such payment will be recorded on the employee's file.
 Any such additional payments made will be reflected in the relevant statements of earnings published in the annual statement of accounts.
-The Council has no provision to make a bonus payment to any member of staff. - 3.8 The pay rates of other staff in the Council are based on a pay spine negotiated by the National Joint Council (NJC) for Local Government Services and supplemented to reflect regional differences arising from agreements made by the Greater London Provincial Council (GLPC).
-The last increase in the NJC pay spine is effective from January 2015.
-Typically, the pay range for each grade comprises four incremental pay points with staff progressing to the next pay point after specified periods of time in the post.
-Each grade pay range has a spread of c10% with each incremental step equating to c21⁄2% increase in pay.
-All pay progression through the grade range is consolidated. - 3.8.1 The Council will consider paying an appropriate market supplement, in addition to the job evaluated grade range where it can be objectively demonstrated that the Council is experiencing difficulties in recruiting and retaining suitably skilled and qualified staff to provide safe, efficient and effective high quality services and that the level of pay offered is the primary reason for this.
+The Council has no provision to make a bonus payment to any member of staff. - 3.8.
+The pay rates of other staff in the Council are based on a pay spine negotiated by the National Joint Council (NJC) for Local Government Services and supplemented to reflect regional differences arising from agreements made by the Greater London Provincial Council (GLPC).
+The last increase in the NJC pay spine is effective from April 2019 as part of a two year pay deal.
+For both years it is a bottom loaded increase of 2% with a higher percentage increase for lower grades.
+This pay deal brings the lowest pay point above the London Living Wage and ensures a pay differential between lower pay grades.
+All pay progression through the grade range is consolidated.
+As part of the two-year pay deal the Council adopted the new GLPC pay spine consistent with other London local authorities from April 2019.
+Typically, the pay range for each grade comprises of between two and five incremental pay points with staff progressing to the next pay point after specified periods of time in the post. - 3.8.1.
+The Council will consider paying an appropriate market supplement, in addition to the job evaluated grade range where it can be objectively demonstrated that the Council is experiencing difficulties in recruiting and retaining suitably skilled and qualified staff to provide safe, efficient and effective high quality services and that the level of pay offered is the primary reason for this.

-3.9 Pay on appointment
+3.9.
+Pay on appointment